yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 and the basic terms of the fund (fees, lifespan, etc.).

-Because their fund was really small and because most of their investors were VC novices like me, they also spent a lot of time explaining how venture capital works and what I should expect if I were to join, which was helpful.
+Because their fund was really small and because most of their investors were VC novices like me, they spent a lot of time explaining how venture capital works and what I should expect if I were to join, which was helpful.

 They also made the risks very clear and said (rightfully) that I shouldn't invest anything that I couldn't afford to lose.

-#### 3: Signing the paperwork
+#### Step 3: Signing the paperwork

 After hearing the pitch and thinking about it for a while, I decided to put a small amount of money in.
 I told my friends (i.e., the general partners) the